 Focus and Features

-Attendees will gain a foundation of knowledge that will allow them to properly prepare for and conduct a successful audit of the privacy compliance program.
+Through team exercises, group discussions, case studies, and lectures, attendees will gain a foundation of knowledge that will allow them to properly prepare for an effective and efficient records management.

 What You Will Learn

 - What are records and why they are important?